Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Thursday 22 September 2022.
-I will be heading down to the lake early for a short photo session and then have to head into town for a bit.
+Today is Thursday 20 October 2022.
 Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post about two hours to prepare makes one hundred eighty-one days in a row with a new one.
+This blog post took about two hours to prepare and makes two hundred-eight days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!